graik/rotmic/README.md

-The 'collectstatic' command will update the folder from which static file content is served (javascript, icons, css) by synchronizing it with rotmic/static. 'migrate' will perform south database migrations, if the git pull command has created any additional migration files in rotmic/migrations/.
+The 'collectstatic' command will update the folder from which static file content is served (javascript, icons, css) by synchronizing it with rotmic/static. 'migrate' will perform south database migrations (only if the git pull command has created any additional migration files in rotmic/migrations/).

-/rotmicsite/settings.py is checked in as a symbolic link to settings_dev.py Make a copy of settings_dev.py, adapt it to production needs, save it under a different name, e.g., settings_prod.py and then point settings.py -> settings_prod.py.
+`/rotmicsite/settings.py` is checked in as a symbolic link to `settings_dev.py`.
+Make a copy of `settings_dev.py`, adapt it to production needs, save it under a different name, e.g., `settings_prod.py` and then point `settings.py -> settings_prod.py`.

-**Important:** Re-generate the private SSH key -- the one in settings_dev.py is public on github!!
+**Important:** Re-generate the private SSH key -- the one in `settings_dev.py` is public on github!!

 Other things you will want to change are the database engine used (we are using postgresql).
-/rotmicsite/ also contains django's default wsgi.py configuration module for using wsgi / apache.
+`rotmicsite/` also contains django's default` wsgi.py` configuration module for using wsgi / apache.

-If you are using apache, you have to adapt the setting for the $LANG environment variable in /etc/apache2/envvars.
+If you are using apache, you have to adapt the setting for the `$LANG` environment variable in `/etc/apache2/envvars`.
 Change `LANG=C` to `LANG="en_US.UTF-8"` or another unicode-compatible encoding.
 Otherwise, you will likely run into UniCode encoding errors as soon a user tries to upload a file with non-ascii characters in its file name.